 - Once your application file is complete, you will be notified to log in online to complete the initial registration process and pay the required registration fees.
 Please note, registration fees are separate from the application fee.

-- Licenses are granted weekly.
+- Licenses are granted daily.

 - When your license is granted, you will receive a certificate of registration, a wallet license card and a formal engrossed license.